 The following are the four database types that you can use:

-- Typical relational databases which are the row-centered databases you perhaps use on an everyday basis.
-For example, Microsoft SQL Server, SAP, Oracle, and IBM DB2.
+- Typical relational databases are the row-centered databases you perhaps use on an everyday basis —for example, Microsoft SQL Server, SAP, Oracle, and IBM DB2.

-- Analytics databases which are precisely developed for data storage to sustain and manage analytics.
-For example, Teradata and Greenplum.
+- Analytics databases are precisely developed for data storage to sustain and manage analytics, such as Teradata and Greenplum.

-- Data warehouse applications which aren’t exactly a kind of storage databases, but several dealers now offer applications that offer software for data management as well as hardware for storing data.
+- Data warehouse applications aren’t exactly storage databases, but several dealers now offer applications that offer software for data management as well as hardware for storing data.
 For example, SAP Hana, Oracle Exadata, and IBM Netezza.

-- Cloud-based databases which can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse.
-For example, Amazon Redshift, Microsoft Azure SQL, and Google BigQuery.
+- Cloud-based databases can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse—for example, Amazon Redshift, Google BigQuery, and Microsoft Azure SQL.

 2. Extraction, Transformation, and Loading Tools (ETL)

-ETL tools are central to a data warehouse architecture.
-These tools help with extracting data from different sources, transforming it into a suitable arrangement, and loading it into a data warehouse.
+ETL tools are central components of an enterprise data warehouse design.
+These tools help extract data from different sources, transform it into a suitable arrangement, and load it into a data warehouse.

 - The time expended in data extraction